RenaudDev/ChristianWritings/content/en/_index.md

 Welcome to ChristianWritings.com, the online home of the most accessible collection of **early church father's writings** available anywhere!

 One of the ways that ChristianWritings.com makes the early church father's writings more accessible is by providing links to the Bible passages referenced in the letters.
-This allows users to read and study the Scriptures in context.
-ChristianWritings.com offers audio recordings of the early church fathers' writings so you can hear them read aloud.
-This helps users better to understand the context and meaning of the texts.
+This allows users to read and study the Scriptures in context how of the Church Fathers understood them.
+ChristianWritings.com also provides audio recordings alongside the text so you can hear them read aloud.
+This text is easy to read and advertising free to give you an unparallel experience of reading the text online.

 ## Why Read The Church Fathers?